mynew4/cmangos-docs-wiki/WorldDB_structure/quest_template.md

 #### CompleteEmote

-Emote played by the related NPC at the time all quest objects are completed.
+Emote played by the related NPC at the time all quest objects are completed.<br>
 This is found in the SMSG\_QUEST\_GIVER\_REQUEST\_ITEMS-packet in sniffs.

 #### OfferRewardEmote

-Emote played by the NPC at the time the character is rewarded for the quest.
+Emote played by the NPC at the time the character is rewarded for the quest.<br>
 This is found in the SMSG\_QUEST\_GIVER\_OFFER\_REWARD\_MESSAGE-packet in sniffs.

 #### OfferRewardEmoteDelay

-Delay from the last OfferRewardEmote before this one is played (in milliseconds) This is found in the SMSG\_QUEST\_GIVER\_OFFER\_REWARD\_MESSAGE-packet in sniffs.
+Delay from the last OfferRewardEmote before this one is played (in milliseconds)<br>
+This is found in the SMSG\_QUEST\_GIVER\_OFFER\_REWARD\_MESSAGE-packet in sniffs.

 #### StartScript